Griswolds in Paris

-Fast on the heels of an ‘insignificant’ incident with a landmark of the Albion, the iconic-like Stonehenge, the journey of the Griswalds family goes ahead to Paris.
-Once made a switch between 1974 Austin Maxi and Citroen DS 1972, the triumphants of the ‘Pig in a Poke’ show now are humming with energy to summit the heart of France.
-The very first shot over the capital, by all means, includes a high-flying panorama over the Eiffel Tower, once taken just about above the Boulogne forest in direction of Jardins Du Trocadéro (Trocadero gardens) и Champ de Mars (Field of Mars).
-Clark didactically voices out the fact that they are experiencing the rive gauche (Left bank) of Seine. at the moment.
-At this point in the story the red Citroen, laden with extensive luggage, moves in the famous Pont Alexandre III.
-The corner-stone was once laid by Nicholaus II, a son of the tsar ruler Alexander III, who had passed away two years before the ceremony and six years prior to the opening of the bridge, named after him.
+Fast on the heels of an ‘insignificant’ incident with a landmark of the Albion, the iconic Stonehenge, the journey of the Griswalds family goes ahead to Paris.
+Once making a switch between the 1974 Austin Maxi and Citroen DS 1972, the winners of the ‘Pig in a Poke Show’ are humming with energy to summit the heart of France.
+The very first shot over the capital of the National Lampoon’s European Vacation Paris, by all means, includes a high-flying panorama over the Eiffel Tower, once taken just about above the Bois de Boulogne forest in the direction of Jardins du Trocadéro (Trocadero gardens) and Champ de Mars (Field of Mars).
+Clark didactically voices that they are experiencing the rive gauche (left bank) of the Seine.
+At this point in the story, the red Citroen, laden with extensive luggage, moves under the famous Pont Alexandre III.
+The cornerstone was once laid by Nicholaus II, a son of the tsar ruler Alexander III, who had passed away two years before the ceremony and six years before the bridge opening, named after him.

 National Lampoon's Griswold in Paris

-Paris is world-famous with its bridges, yet even such high status among the European cities does not exclude the fact that Pont Alexandre III is to be regarded as the most gracile in Paris.
-Four pedestals of 17 meter-high with bronze statues overtop both sides of the accessway.
-All while entering Pont Alexandre III from the left bank, the red Citroën DS besides Renommée du Commerce (“Fame of Commerce”) and Renommée de l’Industrie (“Fame of Industry”).
-In one of the later scenes, the family would make a brief stop next to a souvenir shop on the further side of Seine.
-‘Pont Alexandre III has been historically appreciated by the cinematographers and the most remarkable appearance of the last decade include a night promenade in ‘Midnight in Paris’ and a short scene with Emilia Clark in ‘Me before you’.
+Paris is world-famous for its bridges, yet even such high status among European cities does not exclude the fact that Pont Alexandre III is to be regarded as the most graceful in Paris.
+Four pedestals, 17 meters high, with bronze statues, stand on both sides of the accessway.
+All while entering Pont Alexandre III from the left bank, the red Citroën DS beside Renommée du Commerce (“Fame of Commerce”) and Renommée de l’Industrie (“Fame of Industry”).
+In one of the later scenes, the family would make a brief stop next to a souvenir shop on the further side of the Seine.
+‘Pont Alexandre III has been historically appreciated by the cinematographers, and its most remarkable appearances of the last decade include a night promenade in ‘Midnight in Paris’ and a short scene with Emilia Clark in ‘Me Before You’.

 PONT ALEXANDRE III in Paris

-On their initial way to a Parisian hotel, Griswalds make a pit and probably the only stop.
-The scene is being filled with ‘Fontaine des Innocents’, one named after a medieval cemetery, at which walls the fountain had been located for centuries prior to a number of relocations, all nearby.
+On their initial way to a Parisian hotel, the Griswolds make a pit stop, and probably the only stop.
+The scene is filled with ‘Fontaine des Innocents’, one named after a medieval cemetery, at which the walls of the fountain had been located for centuries before some relocations, all nearby.
 The oldest preserved fountain with six centuries of history for good reason gave Clark an idea to take a shot of his family.
-The far background includes a glimpse of a magnificent Église Saint-Eustache (The Church of St. Eustache), a gothic cathedral of the XVII century.
-With an encounter with a polite handful French, the scene is being accompanied by the other side of a cozy square, all along Rue Saint-Denis.
-At the moment, when the unveiled snatcher rushes from the owners of a video camera, one could see the crossroad of Saint-Denis и Rue Berger.
-In the thirty-five years since the great majority of the signs have been filed as a history and a money changer and a few boutiques now form the image of the area.
-In a later scene, we would see Griswalds next to Etienne Marcel metro station, in fact, five minutes away from ‘Fontaine des Innocents’.
+The far background includes a glimpse of a magnificent Église Saint-Eustache (The Church of St. Eustache), a Gothic cathedral of the 17th century.
+With an encounter with a polite handful of French, the scene is accompanied by the other side of a cozy square, all along Rue Saint-Denis.
+At the moment, when the unveiled snatcher rushes from the owners of a video camera, one can see the crossroads of Saint-Denis and Rue Berger.
+In the thirty-five years since, the great majority of the signs have been filed as a history and a money changer, and a few boutiques now form the image of the area.
+In a later scene, we would see the Griswolds next to Etienne Marcel metro station, in fact, five minutes away from ‘Fontaine des Innocents’.

-Soon after a none too pleasant incident next to a fountain, the red 1972 Citroen DS finally comes at the residence accommodation.
-Clark, in a characteristical naivete manner, knocks down the luggage of the previous incomers and parks his cat next to a hotel.
-The street in the scene bears the name of Boulevard Haussmann, once named after a Parisian architecture, the godfather of the ambitious urban redevelopment of Paris in the mid-XIX century.
+Soon after a non-too-pleasant incident next to a fountain, the red 1972 Citroen DS finally comes to the residence accommodation.
+Clark, in a characteristically naive manner, knocks down the luggage of the previous incomers and parks his cat next to a hotel.
+The street in the scene bears the name of Boulevard Haussmann, once named after Parisian architect, the godfather of the ambitious urban redevelopment of Paris in the mid-19th century.
 It stands to mention that the street was finalized eighty years after the initial development.
 In contrast to constrained conditions at ‘The Royal Imperial Windsor Arms Hotel’ in London, the living circumstances of the Griswald family seem to be far better.
-By the way, a surface gloss of the hotel does not preclude a comedian detail with a picturesque view from the window over the neighbor wall.
-Millennium Hotel Paris Opera, a hotel with 160 suites and history since 1927 stands on a place depicted in a movie.
-In the course of the Paris sequence, the movie would catch out to the reception area and a restaurant.
+By the way, the surface gloss of the hotel does not preclude a comedian detail with a picturesque view from the window over the neighboring wall.
+Millennium Hotel Paris Opera, a hotel with 160 suites and a history since 1927, stands in a place depicted in a movie.
+In the course of the Paris sequence, the movie would lead to the reception area and a restaurant.

 National Lampoon in Paris: Griswalds in France